joypatel9/joypatel9/README.md

 - 👋 Hi, I’m @joypatel9
-- 👀 I’m interested in software development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java and Web Development
+- 🌱 I’m currently learning Java Backend Development using Spring Framework ecosystem
 - 💞️ I’m looking to collaborate on Java and Backend Projects
 - 📫 How to reach me [Linkedin](https://www.linkedin.com/in/joypatel9/)